mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 TODO: Should we remove the ./configure to avoid inadvertently moving people from Python 2 to Python 3?

+TODO: Advice for upgrading to Python 3 - start from top of install guide.

 0. Update to the latest release.
 In your ``mediagoblin`` directory, run:
    ``git fetch && git checkout -q v0.10.0``
 1. Run